 If you know what you’re doing and have the drive to do it, go for it!
 These are popular on Amazon, maybe you’ve heard of it?
 And do me a favor and reach out to us with what you’re doing so I can share.
 Basically, you dig a hole, put this thing in, scoop your poop into it.
 Put in a bit of water and the enzyme digester stuff in there.
 Then it drains.
 Again if you do this let me know.
 I’ll totally do a tutorial on it!

 The Best Option for an Apartment

 Just the Basics: Apartment/Condo people… I feel you.
 If you have to keep it in the apartment til garbage day.
 Do what you gotta do.
 When we were at our condo there was a dumpster in back that we could keep a can set up like the one I outlined above.
 So if that’s an option for you, do that.
-If not, there is a doggie diaper genie thing and here it is: Pet Genie Doggie Pail
+If not, you can use a diaper genie instead!

 Then there is this beast for 150 bucks if you’re not fooling around: PawPail Pet Waste Station

 It’s got a built-in carbon filter, mounts to walls, I think it syncs up with a satellite to locate any dog poop in the yard you missed.
 Ok, maybe not that last part.